-- The battery modules believed to be where the event originated arrived at the forensics lab in Michigan and have undergone an initial investigation consisting of CT scanning, deconstruction and close examination.
-Another round of collaborative inspection will occur in late November to determine the cause of failure. - As a result of evidence-gathering and modeling efforts, the APS investigation team met and arrived at the following: - A single rack of modules was compromised by the initiating thermal event; the fire did not spread to surrounding racks. - After the initiating event, the fire suppression agent was discharged. - The compromised modules emitted a mixture of explosive gases, which built up in the container. - The battery modules did not themselves explode; the gas mixture reached certain concentrations, came in contact with a thus far unidentified ignition source and subsequently exploded. - This scenario will be further validated through modeling over the next several weeks.
+- The battery modules believed to be where the event originated were thoroughly examined by a collaborative team of experts who have derived several key findings about the incident. - As a result of evidence-gathering and modeling efforts, the APS investigation team met and arrived at the following: - A single rack of modules was compromised by the initiating thermal event; the fire did not spread to surrounding racks. - After the initiating event, the fire suppression agent was discharged. - The compromised modules emitted a mixture of explosive gases, which built up in the container. - The battery modules did not themselves explode; the gas mixture reached certain concentrations, came in contact with an unidentified ignition source and subsequently exploded. - A report summarizing the findings and cause of the incident is being finalized and is expected to be available in the next few months.
+In parallel, APS is working with suppliers, consultants and engineers to construct new requirements for retrofitting existing battery systems and for use in procuring new storage systems in the future.